 When you’re craving a late night snack, try not to go for sweet and spicy foods, or too heavy of a meal for dinner.
 These require the digestive system to work harder, making it more difficult for the body to be at rest.
 It’s also important not to have too much liquid, to avoid sleep disrupted by bathroom breaks.

 As for sleeping habits, napping too long or after 5 will disrupt bedtime, and while it’s tempting to sleep in for a few extra hours on the weekends, this can actually be detrimental to your sleep in the long run.
 It will make it harder to fall asleep that night and disrupt the optimal schedule.
 Even if you’re not a morning person, sticking to the same wakeup and bedtime as much as possible will actually have you feeling more rested than oversleeping.
 Even though sticking to a bedtime is important, trying to sleep when you’re simply not ready can stress the mind, don’t force it and just stick with relaxing activities until you’re actually tired.Whatever steps you find work best for you in a nightly routine, it's also important to try to stick to this routine.
 A consistent series of rituals to prepare for sleep creates habits that can train your mind and body to prepare to shut down for the day.
-As you progress, especially with the CHILL and SOOTHE, you’ll find falling asleep easier and easier - your sleep more restful and days more wakeful.
+As you progress, you’ll find falling asleep easier and easier - your sleep more restful and days more wakeful.